tf-encrypted/tf-encrypted/docs/INSTALL.md

 (venv) ./ $ pip install tensorflow-1.13.0-XXX.whl
 ```

-tf-encrypted auto-detects which features are available so no further actions are needed.
+TF Encrypted auto-detects which features are available so no further actions are needed.

 # Complete Instructions